Local Farmers Markets

-Ludington's farmers market will be operated from 1pm-6pm on Fridays from May 27-September 30, 2016.
-It is located at the North James Street Plaza.
+Ludington's farmers market operates from 3pm-7pm on Fridays May 28-September 24 at the North James Street Plaza.

 Pentwater has two farmers markets during the summer months, one on Mondays and one on Thursdays.
 Both are from 10am to 1pm on the Pentwater Village Green.
-Pentwater Farmers Markets run from June 9 and continue through September 5, 2016.
+June 7-September 6, 2021.

-Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays from May 28-October 8.
+Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays.
+Dates for 2021 TBD.

 West Michigan HarvestsAlthough the seasons are dependent upon the weather, we've listed the time periods when local crops typically are harvested.